Two reviews of Bob Dylan’s 2001 album, “Love And Theft.”

 Uncovering and listing off the individual sources, cracking the genetic code of these songs that “don’t have any genetic history,” is a fascinating exercise – picking apart how “Po’ Boy” leaps from Baudelaire (“time and love has branded me with its claws”) to Blind Willie McTell (“had to go to Florida dodging them Georgia laws”) to Groucho Marx in the space of three lines. (“Po’ Boy” owes its melodic debt to “Wanderin’” a folk tune first collected by the poet and folklorist Carl Sandburg in his An American Songbag in 1927.
 In his introduction to that book, Sandburg reports on a recent lawsuit between two musicians both claiming to have written “Livery Stable Blues”: “Musical history in America already has its traditions and controversies… The years to come will see plenty of argument on other moot matters…”)

-But this shouldn’t obscure the odd, resonating, unifying atmosphere Dylan generates from his electronic grid.
+But this shouldn’t obscure the odd, resonating and unifying atmosphere Dylan generates from his electronic grid; rather than a patchwork ragbag made up of stray scraps, he sculpts one monumentally cohesive whole.
 With those quote marks around the title – with the title itself – he draws our attention to the cut-and-paste technique.
 Yet somehow, even knowing what he’s doing, you can’t work out how he does it.
-The effect is an aural gothic-Americana equivalent to the sly, unsettling collages the surrealist Max Ernst created by cutting and pasting together new images using ancient illustrations by the likes of Gustave Dore: at first look, it seems old-timey; then you begin to realise something weird’s going on.
+The effect is an aural gothic-Americana equivalent to the sly, unsettling collages the surrealist Max Ernst created by cutting and pasting together new images using ancient illustrations by the likes of Gustave Dore: at first glance, it seems old-timey; then you begin to realise something experimental, modern and agelessly weird’s going on.

 Something else is going on, too.
 Listen as he leans into “Lonesome Day Blues,” and you hear Dylan roaring and wailing in a way he hasn’t quite in a studio since 1966.
 One of the truly striking aspects of “Love And Theft,” with its raging blues and its magpie eclecticism, its thronging cast of characters (Charles Darwin, Big Joe Turner, Othello and Desdemona, The Masked Marvel, Don Pasquale…) and its hovering, shimmering, glowing Huck Finn absurdities, is that it is very much the kind of album you might have expected the man who made Highway 61 Revisited, Blonde On Blonde and The Basement Tapes to make next.